etorres-revature/SortList/README.md

 # [SortList](https://etorres-revature.github.io/SortList/)

 [SortList](https://etorres-revature.github.io/SortList/) is an app that takes an array and displays it randomly on the page.
+(It currently contains the world's ten richest people, but can be updated for other sort operations.)

 ![SORTLIST start](./assets/images/screenshots/sortlist-start.png)